 The word “chisel” is believed to have come either from the Latin word “seco,” which means “I cut” or the French word “ciseau,” which means “scissors.”

-Types of Chisels
+Types of Chisels (Detailed List)

 Bevel Edge Chisel

 Bench chisels are shorter than bevel edge chisels and are usually fitted with a tang or socket that features a hoop at the top.
-It usually has a 5-inch blade and a 5-inch handle and is the go-to choice for furniture and cabinet makers.
-This type of chisel is ideal for chopping, trimming, paring, and joinery.
+A bench chisel usually has a five-inch blade and a five-inch handle.
+This type of chisel is the go-to choice for furniture- and cabinet-makers.
+Bench chisels are also ideal for chopping, trimming, paring, and joinery in carpentry.

 Sash Mortise Chisel

-Like paring chisels, slick chisels are also used to pare off thin pieces of wood from the woodwork.
+Like paring chisels, slick chisels are also used to pare off thin pieces of wood from woodwork.

 Chisels with Cranked Handles